 If you’re in the realm of eCommerce, then you probably already have one of these powerful sales channels up and running.
 You’ve probably also realized one channel simply isn’t cutting it towards reaching your profit margin goals.
 This is where omnichannel presence is key to your eCommerce business.
-You need to know the perks, and limitations, each of these platforms has, both in your back office, and on the customer experience end.
+You need to know the perks, and limitations, each of these platforms has, both in your small business back office and on the customer experience end.
 Amazon and Shopify have several pros and cons to their services, which we’ll dive into deeper here in a minute.
 Ultimately, our expert opinion is: You Definitely Need Both!

 Read on to find out why…